deepfactor-io/appsec-village-pod-dc31/README.md

 LD\_PRELOAD library containing a few intercepts.

-In order to understand what LD\_PRELOAD is, and what behaviors it can monitor, we should take a few minutes and talk a bit about how executables are build and subsequently loaded by the kernel.
+In order to understand what LD\_PRELOAD is, and what behaviors it can monitor, we should take a few minutes and talk a bit about how executables are built and subsequently loaded by the kernel.

 When an application is linked, the linker will make a list of any external